 "Approaching someone with a disability is more than just feeling sorry for them.
 It's about giving them compassion, friendship, and love!" -Timothy Rohrer

-Feel free to distribute this website or anything from it if you like!
+Feel free to distribute this website, anything from it if you like, or also check out "Teachers Pay Teachers" for my new line of printable resources!

 How to communicate with people with disabilities